victordibia/signver/training/habana/devpost.md

 - **New Dataset**:.
 A new curated dataset (named [SignVerOD](https://www.kaggle.com/victordibia/SignVerod)) of 2576 scanned document images with 7103 bounding box annotations, across 4 categories (signature, initials, redaction, handwritten date).
 The dataset has been made openly available for public use on [Kaggle](https://www.kaggle.com/victordibia/SignVerod) (CCO Public Domain License) to foster research and practice for object detection.
 - **Documentation on Training with Habana Gaudi**: Documentation on how to train two types of computer vision models (object detection and image-to-image translation) with Tensorflow on the Habana Gaudi Platform.
 All of the documentation and scripts required can be found in the SignVer repository [here](victordibia.com/blog/habana-accelerator/).

-- **Introduction to Habana Guadi**: A [introduction and tutorial]() for beginners interested in working with the Habana Gaudi Platform.
+- **Introduction to Habana Guadi**: A [introduction and tutorial](https://victordibia.com/habana-accelerator/) for beginners interested in working with the Habana Gaudi Platform.
 It focuses on highlighting lessons learned while working on this contest entry.

-## Examples of SignVer Modules

-## How we built it

-## Challenges we ran into

 ## Accomplishments that we're proud of